OptimalScale/LMFlow/README.md

 An extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community.

-Large Language Model for All.
+Large Model for All.
 See our [vision](https://github.com/OptimalScale/LMFlow#vision).

 <p align="center" width="100%">
 <img src="assets/features.png" alt="LMFlow-features" style="width: 100%; min-width: 300px; display: block; margin: auto;">